GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 ![WebUI-1]({{ '/assets/images/37/webui-1.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Figure N. First look at web UI’s txt2img functionality with the prompt “astronaut cat.”*
+*Figure 15.
+First look at web UI’s txt2img functionality with the prompt “astronaut cat.”*

-The first thing to note from Figure __ is that web UI allows us to change the Stable Diffusion checkpoint that we wish to use.
+The first thing to note from Figure 15 is that web UI allows us to change the Stable Diffusion checkpoint that we wish to use.
 By default following the guide above, the checkpoint is [v1-5-pruned-emaonly.safetensors](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/blob/main/v1-5-pruned-emaonly.safetensors).
-See section _____ to learn how to change checkpoints.

 Next, the various tabs right below the Stable Diffusion checkpoint field show the various features that web UI provides, including img2img, embedding and hypernetwork training, and a place to allow users to upload their own PNGs.
 We will be focusing on the txt2img tab.

 ![WebUI-2]({{ '/assets/images/37/webui-2.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Figure N. Web UI allows the user to change the sampling method, schedule type, sampling steps, batch size, CGF scale, seed, and much more for image generation, all in a nice interface.*
+*Figure 16.
+Web UI allows the user to change the sampling method, schedule type, sampling steps, batch size, CGF scale, seed, and much more for image generation, all in a nice interface.*

 For text to image, web UI provides many easy-to-use interfaces to change parameters for image generation.
 For example, you can specify the sampling method or the schedule type that you want.
 You can also specify the number of sampling steps, image size, batch count and size, CFG scale, and seed.
 You can also upload [custom scripts](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts) that can add even more functionality to web UI such as [generating color palettes](https://github.com/1ort/txt2palette) by text prompt or [specifying inpainting mask through text](https://github.com/ThereforeGames/txt2mask) rather than manually drawing it out.

 ![WebUI-3]({{ '/assets/images/37/webui-3.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Figure N. Astronaut cat with some modified parameters.*
+*Figure 17.
+Astronaut cat with some modified parameters.*

 Playing around with some parameters (which is easy with the slider interface), we tested increasing the sampling steps by a little and increasing the CFG scale to 15, as well as setting the seed to 61.
-Figure ____ shows the results, which shows the cat in a forward-facing position and more realistic features (although the suit remains animated).
+Figure 17 shows the results, which shows the cat in a forward-facing position and more realistic features (although the suit remains animated).

 ![WebUI-4]({{ '/assets/images/37/webui-4.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Figure N. Making the image more realistic by increasing sampling steps and CFG scale, as well as changing the prompt to “realistic astronaut cat”.*
+*Figure 18.
+Making the image more realistic by increasing sampling steps and CFG scale, as well as changing the prompt to “realistic astronaut cat”.*

 Changing the prompt to “realistic astronaut cat”, increasing the sampling steps, and increasing the CFG scale even more produces an even more realistic cat, and this time the suit has some 3-dimensional shading and the background is more detailed.

 ![WebUI-5]({{ '/assets/images/37/webui-5.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Figure N. Attempt to produce a cute astronaut cat.*
+*Figure 19.
+Attempt to produce a cute astronaut cat.*

 Finally, in the desire to produce a cute astronaut cat, we changed the prompt to “realistic cute astronaut cat” and set the seed to random, which produced this rather cute cat with an astronaut helmet with cat ears!